Mumbai Maharashtra, India Travel Guide

 Some restaurants are becoming more aware.
 Rice-based dishes (dosa, idli, pulao) are naturally gluten-free.

-Be sure to communicate specific allergies (nuts, soy) clearly to restaurant staff.
+Always communicate specific allergies (nuts, soy) clearly to the servers.
 India uses many spices and ingredients.

 Do not hesitate to ask questions about ingredients.